Nexis-Network/homepage/content/docs/guides/grafbase.md

     }
     ```

-## Create the schema in Exzo Network
+## Create the schema in Nexis Network

-1. Navigate to the Exzo Network Console and select your project.
+1. Navigate to the Nexis Network Console and select your project.
-2. Open the Exzo Network **SQL Editor** and run the following `CREATE TABLE` statement:
+2. Open the Nexis Network **SQL Editor** and run the following `CREATE TABLE` statement:

     ```sql
     CREATE TABLE product_visits(id SERIAL PRIMARY KEY, product_id TEXT NOT NULL);